madzhuga/rails_workflow/README.md

 ## Process monitoring

 ## Errors monigoring and managing
-Any operation that happening during operation building or execution is saved.
+Any error that happened during operation building or execution is saved.
 Operation and / or process is set to 'Error' status.
 Administrator / support user can retry failed operation after fixing root cause of error.

+[Here](http://madzhuga.tumblr.com/post/110449183244/rails-workflow-engine-exceptions-handling) you can read more about exception handling in Rails Workflow.